typegoose/typegoose/github-page/_guides/known-issues.md

 - typescript provide the option to alias paths (with `tsconfig-paths`), but is somehow incompatible with typegoose, [more info in here](https://github.com/szokodiakos/typegoose/issues/392)
 - Self-Containing Classes do not work currently (Maximum Class Stack Size Exceeded)
 - Multi-Dimensional Arrays are currently just an `Array` that allows **any** type, for now, trust typescript on this one [{% include gitissue repo="typegoose" num=65 %}]
+- Generic Properties wont work, without specifing what type it will be (otherwise typescript will compile it to "Object" and mongoose translates it to "Mixed")

 [Please look here first, to decide if it is an typegoose/mongoose issue](https://github.com/Automattic/mongoose/issues?utf8=✓&q=is%3Aissue+involves%3Ahasezoey)